NNetify

 Critical RFI Questions: Focus on IoMT monitoring capability, clinical safeguards (break-glass), and UK/EU data residency.

 IoMT Importance: Traditional agents cannot run on MRI scanners or infusion pumps.
-MDR uses network-based libraries to protect legacy medical systems targetted by ransomware.
+MDR uses network-based libraries to protect legacy medical systems targeted by ransomware.